 When considering a tiny house design, you can either start with a blank slate or use an existing set of plans.
 They both have their advantages and challenges so let's summarize them here (much more detail is provided in the video which you can access at the bottom of this article.)

 Designing a tiny house is well within the grasp of someone without construction experience.
-There are numerous DIY friendly and free design programs out there of which we prefer SketchUp.
-SketchUp’s free version has enough basic functionality to create a tiny house design.
-Neither of us had experience drawing in 3D so this took some time to master, but after a couple days of tutorials we had enough of a grasp to get busy designing hOMe.
+There are numerous DIY-friendly and free design programs out there of which we prefer SketchUp.
+SketchUp's free version has enough basic functionality to create a tiny house design.
+Neither of us had experience drawing in 3D so this took some time to master, but after a couple of days of tutorials, we had enough of a grasp to get busy designing hOMe.

 Some oft-missed design details which are crucial to consider during the design process are: